OpenGradient/Vanna-UAGP-Proposal/README.md

 	- Using market regime models (like Hidden Markov Models) to vary fees in different market environments
 	- Building AI/ML models to measure average toxicity of users’ trades as a way to vary fees using a Uniswap hook.
 	- Exploring collaboration with Spectral Finance to incorporate AI-generated credit scores to reduce fees with a Uniswap hook.
-	- Creating ONNX models for pricing Uniswap derivatives.
+	- Creating ONNX models for pricing derivatives of tokens on Uniswap.

 ## Vanna Information